 Often, a suicidal individual won’t follow through because they feel too helpless and hopeless.
 They literally don’t have the emotional strength.
 This is why it’s important to get the person to agree to go on living.

-It’s been reported that simply making the promise not to hurt or kill oneself, but to go on living, tends to bring relief and the fulfillment of that promise.
+Research shows that simply making the promise not to hurt or kill oneself, but to go on living, tends to bring relief and the fulfillment of that promise.
 Dr. Quinnett says the response is almost always yes.
-How encouraging!
+How encouraging for us to hear.

-The power of the relationship you have with your son or daughter (or whoever the person might be) is the key.
+The power of the relationship you have with your son or daughter (or whoever the person might be) is key.

 What if they say no?

 There’s still something you can do.
 Refusal doesn’t mean QPR failed.
 Now you know they’re definitely in danger and you can take action.
 As of today, the laws of our country say it’s not allowed for an individual to die by suicide.
 Ending your own life is not an acceptable solution for life’s problems.
 Provisions have been made to help keep suicidal people alive and protect them from themselves.

 If you’re concerned your child is at risk–they said yes, they want to die, they have a plan and the means to carry out their plan–then please call 1-800-273-TALK (8255), The National Suicide Prevention Lifeline.
 Anyone can call, any day of the year, any time, including holidays.
 If you sense they’re in imminent danger, then call 911 or take them to the nearest emergency room for an assessment, but if they refuse to cooperate and you fear for their safety, counselors at the 988 number will guide you or you can call 911 for transport to the nearest hospital.
 Your goal is to keep them alive until they can get the help they need.

 In my next post on Monday, September 27th, I’ll explain the third and final step, Refer.